Skip to main content

 Faux pansies might not be the first flower you think of for fall, but they’re a fun way to add color and charm to your seasonal tray designs.
 Don’t be afraid to mix unexpected hues with classic autumn textures.
 And remember—reuse what you already have!
 A little creativity goes a long way.

 Which tray design is your favorite?
-Let me know in the comments or share your own fall tray creations—I’d love to see them!
+Let me know in the comments or share your fall tray creations—I’d love to see them!

 Pin Share Save